stnlabz/stn-chain/README.md

-# dw-chain
+# stn-chain
-The DevWorks Threat Index Block Chain
+The STN Threat Index Block Chain

 ## Purpose
- - To retrieve threat data from the Sentinel Plugin on many various websites, and push that data out to every site that has the plugins installed in the world, via a blockchain.
+ - To retrieve threat data from the Sentinel Plugin and/or Sentinel Pi OS, and push that data out to our soveriegn proprietary ledger.
  - to assist in publication via the devbot project to blogs/post/papers and contracts.
- - to make visible to the entire world, the bad actors that lurk in darkness.
+ - to evatually make visible to the entire world, the bad actors that lurk in darkness
+ - For machine and human readable JSON for the STN-API please see https://api.stn-labz.com/events